amrit100612/Loan/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request...

 ---